 When it comes to going on holiday with your toddler, there can be a lot of different things you need to consider and plan ahead of time to ensure that you get the most out of your time away.
 For many parents, the prospect of going away with a toddler is too much to handle, and the thought alone makes them postpone any vacations until their child is a bit older.

 However, not only is there no reason why you can’t enjoy a fun and relaxing time away with your toddler, but you can also make it an active holiday.
 An active holiday is where you spend time taking part in organizing activities, such as sports and outdoor adventures.

-While some parents assume that sports activities are incompatible with family holidays that include a small toddler, there are now many active holidays available that are tailored for all the family, irrelevant of age or ability.
+While some parents assume that sports activities are incompatible with family holidays that include a small toddler, many active holidays are available for all the family, regardless of age or ability.

 Yet, as a parent, we can understand your apprehension about going on an active holiday with your toddler, so we have put together this handy guide that provides you with top tips to help you pull it off.

 This post is part of our Toddler Travel Advice series – pop over and see all our travel tips and product reviews for this age group

 Plan Your Activities

 When you have been on relaxed holidays in the past, you may not have felt the need to plan your itinerary before you travel, but it is important that you have a rough schedule of what activities you plan on doing with your toddler before you leave home.
 This is because you will need to ensure that the activities are suitable for their age group, and many of the most popular activities get booked up quickly.